-Comparative studies will only be considered where they relate to the different integration processes throughout the world.
 In relation to the general objectives of the Erasmus+ Programme, Jean Monnet aims to:

-- promote excellence in teaching and research in EU studies; - equip students and young professionals with knowledge of European Union subjects relevant for their academic and professional lives and enhance their civic skills; - foster the dialogue between the academic world and policy-makers, in particular to enhance governance of EU policies; - promote innovation in teaching and research (e.g. cross-sectoral and/or multi-disciplinary studies, open education, networking with other institutions); - mainstream and diversify EU-related subjects throughout the curricula proposed by higher education institutions to their students; - improve the quality of professional training on EU subjects (with modules that deal with EU subjects more indepth or extend to new subjects); - foster the engagement of young academics in teaching and research on European subjects.
+- promote excellence in teaching and research in EU studies; - equip students and young professionals with knowledge of European Union subjects relevant for their academic and professional lives and enhance their civic skills; - foster the dialogue between the academic world and policy-makers, in particular to enhance governance of EU policies; - promote the outreach of HEI's to the society through debates on EU-related issues; - promote innovation in teaching and research (e.g. cross-sectoral and/or multi-disciplinary studies, open education, networking with other institutions); - mainstream and diversify EU-related subjects throughout the curricula proposed by higher education institutions to their students; - improve the quality of professional training on EU subjects when appropriate; - foster the engagement of young academics in teaching and research on European subjects; - promote outreach to teachers and learners of other levels of education, such as primary and secondary education; - disseminate the results of the funded activities by organising events with citizens and non-specialist audiences, with school pupils, with policy makers, with local authorities (e.g. mayors and counsellors) and other stakeholders at local, regional and national level, in a language and format that is appropriate for each audience.